Top Ten Tips

 Another example is if your 10th day from the date of your Sonoma DUI arrest falls on a weekend or recognized holiday, in which case you may have one or more extra days to preserve your right to fight the pending suspension.
 You can see that it may not be too late to try to save your license if it is about to be suspended.
 A Sonoma County DUI lawyer can help you move properly and quickly in this regard.

 Be sure DMV has your correct mailing address.

 If DMV has an old mailing address (for example, outside of Sonoma County) then you might not receive critical notices providing a time-sensitive right to a hearing (sometimes only 10 days), or giving you a date for the start of a suspension, or sending you a new temporary or permanent license, which are usually sent to you at your address on record at DMV.

 Because the vehicle code requires you to provide a change of address to DMV within 10 days of obtaining a new address, you are not permitted to complain if DMV sends important documents to an old address on record.
 In order to allow your Sonoma County DUI lawyer to react quickly and challenge wrong or unfair decisions or planned actions against you, you must ensure that DMV has your correct address, unless there are compelling reasons not to do so.
-You can visit the Santa Rosa or Petaluma satellite DMV office to submit a Sonoma County change of address, or click here to Update Your Address Online if DMV has an old address.
+You can visit the Santa Rosa or Petaluma satellite DMV office to submit a Sonoma County change of address, or click here to Print and Mail Change of Address Form, or here to Update Your Address Online, if DMV has an old address.